 The author spoke about how problems in almost any area of life can be broken down into simple, complicated, and complex.
-A simple problem would fall under the category of figuring out a cake recipe – just follow the instructions on the back of the box, and the result should look like the picture of the pastry on the front of the box.
+A simple problem would fall under the category of figuring out a cake recipe – follow the instructions on the back of the box, and the result should look like the picture of the pastry on the front of the box.
 Simple!
 A complicated problem would be one building a rocket and sending it to the moon.
-Once the complexities are worked out, it can be duplicated over and over again.
+Once the complexities are worked out, they can be duplicated over and over again.

 A complex problem would be like building a new hospital.
 Every new structure will bring different environments and designs that need to be taken into consideration.
 According to the author, “for most of modern history, going back to medieval times, the dominant way people put up buildings was by going out and hiring Master Builders who designed them, engineered them, and oversaw construction from start to finish.
 Master Builders built Notre Dame, St. Peter’s Basilica, and the United States Capitol building.
 But by the middle of the twentieth century, the Master Builders were dead and gone.
 The variety and sophistication of advancements in every stage of the construction process had overwhelmed the abilities of any individual to master them.”

-The author was making the point that advancements in construction — along with medicine, engineering, aviation, and even finance — has gotten to the point that you cannot have one person making all of the decisions anymore.
+The author was making the point that advancements in construction — along with medicine, engineering, aviation, and even finance — have gotten to the point that you cannot have one person making all of the decisions anymore.
 There’s too much to know.
 You need a specialist in every area, just like in medicine.
 Typically, there is a General Contractor that oversees other experts in their fields.
 And that General Contractor has a working knowledge of those fields, but he is more the organizer to make sure certain things get done, at a specific time, in a certain way.
-In other words, the most modern buildings that are being constructed in our age, some guy is walking around with a checklist!
-And the next item on the list isn’t allowed to be started until the last item has been verified and checked off.
+In other words, the most modern buildings constructed in our age, some guy is walking around with a checklist!
+And the next item on the list isn’t allowed until the last item has been verified and checked off.
 The author was astounded at how something so complex can be broken down into such a simple thing as a checklist.
 And he was even more astounded how most professionals reject such a simple idea to help prevent critical errors because of ego.
 They want to be the Master Builder.
 They want to be the person with all of the answers.
 Unfortunately, our world is too complex for that.